crossbario/txaio-etcd/README.rst

 txetcd3
 =======

-**txetcd3** is a Twisted client for `etcd3 <https://coreos.com/etcd/docs/latest/>`_ and supports the following features of etcd3:
+`etcd3 <https://coreos.com/etcd/docs/latest/>`_ is a powerful building block in networked and distributed applications, which `Twisted <http://twistedmatrix.com/>`_ is an advanced substrate to implement in turn.

+Hence the need for a fully asynchronous etcd3 Twisted client with broad feature support: **txetcd3**.

+Currently supported features:

+- set and get values by bkey
-- set/get value by key with arbitrary byte strings for both
+- arbitrary byte strings for keys and values
-- get values by range
+- get values by range or prefix
-- delete value (single key and by range)
+- delete value (by single key, range and prefix)
-- watch keys and key prefixes with asynchronous callback
+- watch key sets with asynchronous callback
+- create, refresh and delete leases
+- submit transactions

 Requirements